xcart/xcart-docs/_pages/kb_en/modules/paypal/index.md

    *   {% link "PayPal Partner Hosted with PCI Compliance" ref_0gaUolue %}
    *   {% link "PayPal Credit" ref_46r2geWj %}

-This addon can also be used to enable the **Log In with PayPal** feature for your X-Cart store.
+This addon can also be used to enable the **Connect with PayPal** feature for your X-Cart store.

+   *   {% link "Connect  with PayPal" ref_1iufT1pq %}

 _See also:_